pborreli/blog-4/source/_posts/2013-10-03-erlang-is-the-most-object-oriented-language.markdown

 language in use today.

 You might be thinking "[WATTTT](http://i.imgur.com/lH5ExZq.gif), that doesn't make any sense".
-But bare with me.
+But bear with me.
 Let's examine this idea a bit and see where it takes us.

 ## Functional Programming and Object Orientation